Are BPD "Drama Queens" Manipulative, Sadistic, and Worse?

 There may well be some individuals with BPD who are genuinely manipulative or sadistic.

-These habits now would suggest to me comorbid diagnoses, that is, a combination of borderline personality emotional hyper-reactivity with narcissistic and/or psychopathic (conning) patterns.
+These habits now would suggest to me co-morbid diagnoses, that is, a combination of borderline personality emotional hyper-reactivity with narcissistic (ignoring others' feelings and concerns) and/or psychopathic (conning) patterns.

 In the Journal of Personality Disorders a 2006 an excellent article by Nancy Nyquist Potter, PhD entitled "What is Manipulative Behavior Anyway?" looked to define the term manipulative.
 "In the Hare Psychopathy Checklist (cited in Bowers, 2002) ... manipulation is defined as deception used for personal gain, without concern for victims."

-Interestingly, the point of Dr. Potter's article, like the point of your writing, H.O., in this post, is that many clinicians too readily utilize the term manipulative with clients who have a bpd diagnosis.
-Bpd sufferers get further stigmitized this way, that is, when clinicians label behaviors that stem from hyperemotional responsivity with the perjorative term manipulative.
+Interestingly, the point of Dr. Potter's article, like the point of your writing, H.O., in this post, is that many clinicians, and lay people also, too readily utilize the term manipulative with clients who have a bpd diagnosis.
+Bpd sufferers get further stigmitized this way.
+These terms show no sympathy for the suffering that their hyper-intense emotions cause them to endure.

 Again, thanks so much to you H.O. for sharing your insights.